 American Iron and Steel Institute members support workers who are central to the success of steel.
 Our steel works are committed to the safety, health, well-being and advancement of its workforce, providing extensive training for our employees.
 Safety and health are integrated into all aspects of steel businesses.
 Investments in new technologies protect employees, advance efficiency and create value while stimulating jobs in other industries.

 American Iron and Steel Institute members enhance our lives responsibly without compromising the needs of future generations.
-A strong steel industry shapes our modern cities, enabling a superior quality of life throughout North America.
-Steel produced by AISI members builds better transportation systems, allowing our society to travel efficiently, reducing congestion and pollution.
+A strong steel industry shapes our modern cities, enabling a superior quality of life throughout the U.S. Steel produced by AISI members builds better transportation systems, allowing our society to travel efficiently, reducing congestion and pollution.
 This same steel ensures structural resilience in our buildings and infrastructure in the face of natural disasters.
 AISI members are producing new grades of steel which also make common products lighter, stronger and recyclable.
 These products are actively enhancing our infrastructure, our architecture, our transportation and our food packaging.

 American Iron and Steel Institute members are committed to environmental stewardship as a best business practice.
 Steelmakers recycle to conserve energy in the production of steel as well as conserve earth’s natural resources.
 In fact, about 95 percent of the water used in steel making is recycled or reused.
-Likewise, nearly all by-products from the steelmaking process in North America are recycled or reused.
+Likewise, nearly all by-products from the steelmaking process in the United States are recycled or reused.
 To reduced steel’s production footprint, steel works invest millions in environmental management systems to ensure compliance with all national and local laws and regulations.

 American Iron and Steel Institute members actively promote, and are inextricably linked with, economic growth.
-More than 130 thousand workers are employed by the North American steel industry.
+More than 130 thousand workers are employed by the U.S. steel industry.
 The steel produced by these workers also indirectly supports up to one million jobs in the greater economy and is integral to the national infrastructure which supports all forms of commerce.

-American Iron and steel Institute members are committed to transparent communication with the public, policymakers, employees and other key stakeholders.
+American Iron and Steel Institute members are committed to transparent communication with the public, policymakers, employees and other key stakeholders.
 AISI members share information through a variety of corporate social vehicles, including annual reports, government filings, industry reports and town halls.
 AISI members actively incorporate this feedback into business practices.
 These companies also report key industry statistics which are used for benchmarking performance and are made available publicly.
 AISI members work together to promote a shared understanding of business, environmental and social impacts of conducting business.